 A Great Falling Away

 People shun Christians; even self-professed "Christians" shun those who are too "radical" for their taste.
-People think that Christians are judgemental.
+People think that Christians are judgmental.
 The critics say nothing happens when people pray (at least what they would like to happen) and somehow, in conclusion, Christianity becomes obsolete.
 At the end of the day, as "plural" as our society is, my take is, people are not accepting of Christians, but I do understand why.

 Biblical Truths are Not All Sunshine and Rainbows

-With the backdrop of judgemental Christians involuntarily hanging behind me, when I attempt to share my faith, I am automatically seen as holier than though, and phew, don't get me started on the most controversial parts of the faith:
+With the backdrop of judgmental Christians involuntarily hanging behind me, when I attempt to share my faith, I am automatically seen as holier than though, and phew, don't get me started on the most controversial parts of the faith:

 Sex before marriage is a sin Romans 1 18:32;1 Corinthians 6 9-11